-Difficult Development Area (DDA) - Any area designated by the Secretary of Housing and Urban Development as an area which has high construction, land and utility costs relative to area median gross income.
+Difficult Development Area (DDA) - Any area designated by the Secretary of Housing and Urban Development as an area that has high construction, land and utility costs relative to area median gross income.

-Downzoning - An effort to reassign (land or property) to a zoning grade under which the permitted density of housing and development is reduced.
+Downzoning - An effort to change zoning to reduce permitted density of housing and development.